flutter/website/src/get-started/flutter-for/ios-devs.md

 The closest equivalent of `ScrollView` in Flutter is [`SingleChildScrollView`][].
-In the following example, the function `mockPerson` mocks up instances of the defined `Person` class to create the custom `PersonView` widget:
+In the following example, the function `mockPerson` mocks instances of the `Person` class to create the custom `PersonView` widget:

 <nav class="navbar bg-primary">